migtools/mig-operator/README.md

   migration_ui: true
 ```

 It is possible to reverse this setup and install the controller and UI pods on Openshift 3, but you will also need to provide the cluster endpoint in controller.yml via the `mig_ui_cluster_api_endpoint` parameter.
 Additional setup will also be required on the Openshift 4 cluster if you take this route.
-See the manual CORS configuration section below for more details.
+See the manual CORS configuration section below for more details. `migration_velero` is required on every cluster that will act as a source or destination for migrated workloads.

 1. `oc create -f controller.yml`